tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/05_Diff_expression.md

 - [DESeq2 Vignette](http://www.bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html)

 The introductory [Slides](../slides/slides_bioe291.pdf) give an overview of the individual steps run by DESeq2.
-The following stepsare run all at once in Galaxy.
+The following DESeq2 steps are run all at once in Galaxy.

 <img src="../img/deseq2_0.png" width="300">